Penile Frenulectomy Jack Chang 2018-08-14T10:03:18+00:00

-A frenulectomy is a procedure that can alleviate the pain often associated with a tight band of tissue between a penis’ shaft and the glans on its underside.
+A frenulectomy is a procedure that can alleviate the pain associated with a tight band of tissue connecting the glans to the shaft of the penis on its underside.
+When the frenulum is tight or short this is called a frenulum breve.

 A tight frenulum can exist in both circumcised and uncircumcised men and can create a restriction that is susceptible to micro-trauma, causing bleeding and painful erections.